Long Island man faces jail for laughing too loudly in own home

 "I think it's infectious.
 It's cute," she said.
 "When my husband died, we said to ourselves, ‘We're going to make sure to laugh every day and make the most of life.'"

-Daniel O'Hanion, the neighbor who made the complaint, could not be reached for comment on Wednesday.
+Daniel O'Hanion, the neighbour who made the complaint, could not be reached for comment on Wednesday.

 O'Hanion and Schiavelli live in adjacent private homes about 20 feet apart, separated by two driveways.